 The course will be held at the Cary Institute’s rural campus in Millbrook, NY.
 Students should plan to be in residence during the entire course and devote their full time to the course.
-Comfortable dormitories are available on site.
+Housing is available on site.

-For further information about the course content or eligibility, contact the Lead Instructor: Dr. Emma Rosi (email@example.com).
-For all other information about the course, please contact Ms. Cassandra Harrison (firstname.lastname@example.org).
+For further information about the course content or eligibility, contact the lead instructor, Dr. Jane Lucas, firstname.lastname@example.org.
+For logistical questions about payment, travel, or housing, please contact Matthew Gillespie, email@example.com.

-Applications for the 2020 class will be accepted on a rolling basis from 15 August until 1 November 2019.
-Admission decisions for graduate students will be made on a rolling basis until the course is filled.
-Review of undergraduate applications will begin after November 1, 2019, if space remains available.
+To apply for the course, please complete the online application.
+Applications for the 2024 class will be accepted until October 16, 2023, or until the class is filled.
+Admission decisions for graduate students will be made on a rolling basis.
+Review of undergraduate applications will begin after October 16, 2023, if space remains available.
 This course is very popular so be sure to apply early.
-International students should anticipate visa applications that require substantial lead time and are thus encouraged to apply as soon as possible.
+International students should anticipate that visa applications may require substantial lead time, and are thus encouraged to apply as soon as possible.